rafamrslima/100days-codeup/log.md

 ### Day 37/100
 Today I implemented basic jwt authentication in the crypto-fetcher API by importing the jwt package into the application.
 I also created a basic controller and moved some code there to achieve better readability in the solution.

+### Day 38/100
+Today I studied algorithms, I took some time to review vector models and practice some coding.
+I Also watched youtube videos about some math concepts.